3.3.4 Review of entitlement approaching the end of the second entitlement period

 what further information is required for a WPI determination to be made.

-Agents and Self-Insurers should only make an interim determination when:
+Agents and Self-Insurers must only make an interim determination when satisfied of the below criteria:

 |